“This post may contain affiliate links. Please read my disclosure for more info.

 So to hit the ground running as a transcriptionist, here are 4 steps that’ll ensure you’re prepared.

 Step 1.
-First learn the skills you'll need to be successful
+Learn the skills you’ll need to be successful

 To start your own business – and this could apply to anything….